 Special Olympics Ireland Winter Games

-Over the 20th to Sunday 22nd March, these Games will see almost 200 athletes compete in two winter sports – alpine skiing and floorball.
+These Games will see almost 200 athletes compete in two winter sports – alpine skiing and floorball.

 These three-day residential Games are the qualifying event for the Special Olympics World Winter Games.

 With athlete representation from the 5 Special Olympics Ireland regions – Ulster, Leinster, Munster, Connaught and Eastern Region, the Winter Games will showcase the skills and dedication of the athletes who have been training hard to progress through the selection process.

 Supported by a team in excess of 70 coaches and official delegates, the Ireland Winter Games, more than 150 volunteers are also signed up to ensure the athletes experience a high-quality Olympic style competitive event.